0nilinkz/dev-env-copilot/docs/INTEGRATION_GUIDE.md

    - Update Copilot instructions

 4. **Share with Community**:
-   - Submit to VS Code Extension Marketplace
    - Add to MCP server registry
    - Share on developer forums
+   - Create documentation and examples

 ## 🛠️ Customization